ChunChiehHuang18/CourseSelection/README.md

 This is a maven project using Jetty, Jersey and MySql to practice building the back-end API of the course selection system.

 ## MySQL
-You can import coursexxxx.sql file in mysql folder  into your MySQL database
+You can import coursexxxx.sql file in mysql folder  into your MySQL database.
+And modify config in MySqlConfig.java if you need.

 ## Java Doc
-You can find Java doc in doc folder
+You can find this Project's Java doc in doc folder

 ## Start Http Service
 Using IntelliJ IDEA to open project folder and run JettyServer.java